 Getting Started Reminder Registering for Classes Student Responsibilities Financing Your Education Pre(co)requisite Information Learn, Grow, and Graduate!
 Contacting Your Major Advisor Informational Links Transfer Guide

-In case you have forgotten or need a "refresher" relating to the enrollment process each semester, visit the Getting Started checklist.
-You will not need to complete every step indicated on the checklist, but most are relevant as you continue your studies.
+In case you have forgotten or need a "refresher" relating to the enrollment process each semester, visit the Getting Started website.
+You will not need to complete every step indicated, but most are relevant as you continue your studies.

-Now that you are familiar with CSI, your college educational planning is a shared responsibility between you and your major advisor.
+Now that you are familiar with CSI, your college educational planning is a shared responsibility between you and your advisor(s).
 As you move forward each semester, doing your part will open doors of opportunity and develop your growth on campus.

 As an incoming student you probably submitted placement scores during the registration process.
 Your degree curriculum includes specific prerequisite and corequisite standards necessary to progress in the direction of program completion.
 These standards can be located in the catalog.
-Your major advisor will help explain and determine if you have met the prerequisite(s) and corequisite(s) for each course desired.
+Your focused area advisor or major advisor can help explain and determine if you have met the prerequisite(s) and corequisite(s) for each course desired.

 As a new student, the Advising Center may have been your first advising point of contact.
 Now that you are a current student, you have been assigned a major advisor who will help with appropriate course selection, review degree requirements, create a graduation plan, and serve as a referral source.
 Your major advisor's office hours and location can be found on the CSI Directory.